-- and committed to embedding successful approaches as normal practice. - We have put in place new structures and new channels for communication and we will review and develop these approaches moving forward. - In the context of the pandemic, we are supporting managers to ensure team members feel connected and can access different levels of support for mental and emotional wellbeing. - Opportunities for physical activity, rest and relaxation will continue to be developed and promoted and will be available for staff across the wider partnership.
+- Across the partnership our workforce as gone above and beyond to continue delivering vital support to local people during extremely challenging circumstances.
+We are entirely focused on supporting the wellbeing of our staff - and committed to embedding successful approaches as normal practice. - We have put in place new structures and new channels for communication and we will review and develop these approaches moving forward. - In the context of the pandemic, we are supporting managers to ensure team members feel connected and can access different levels of support for mental and emotional wellbeing. - Opportunities for physical activity, rest and relaxation will continue to be developed and promoted and will be available for staff across the wider partnership.